upbound/docs/content/core-concepts/authoring-compositions.md

 description: "Define your first composition in your control plane project"
 ---

-Let's take the XRD we authored in our previous step, and use it to generate a composition.
+After you author an XRD, `up composition generate` allows you to create a composition based on the parameters of your XRD.

 ## Scaffold the composition from the XRD

 In the root folder of your control plane project, run the [up composition generate]({{< ref "reference/cli/command-reference" >}}) command.

 <!--- TODO(tr0njavolta): update CLI link --->

 ```shell
 up composition generate apis/xbuckets/definition.yaml
 ```

-This will scaffold a composition for you in `apis/xbuckets/composition.yaml`
+This generates a new composition for you in `apis/xbuckets/composition.yaml`.
+Open the file in your editor to review the minimal file created.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1